 What if you can’t find one?
 Is this because the model is not current, or the manufacturer doesn’t go to the trouble of posting it?
 This is something for you to consider.

-Maybe you find the manual, but it's poorly written and doesn't make any sense.
-We've all seen products where the manufacturer didn't bother to provide a proper translation of their manual.
+Maybe you find the manual, but it’s poorly written and makes little sense.
+We’ve all seen products where the manufacturer didn’t bother to provide a proper translation of their manual.
 Not a big deal for some simple gadgets, but not acceptable for your 100-amp welder.

-A manufacturer that can't, or won't, produce a helpful owner's manual doesn't inspire confidence in their welding equipment.
+A manufacturer that can’t, or won’t, produce a helpful owner’s manual doesn’t deserve your business.

-Or, it's possible that you'll learn of issues you hadn't considered.
-That's also fine, because you can approach the manufacturer with your concerns for a pre-purchase evaluation of their customer service.
+Or, you may learn of issues you hadn’t considered.
+That’s fine because you can approach the manufacturer with your concerns for a pre-purchase evaluation of their customer service.

 Most Made in China

-With China as the common county of origin for welders in this group, quality does vary.
+With China as the common country of origin for welders in this group, quality varies.
 Some brands have chronic issues, while others put out a fair product for the money.

 China has many excellent manufacturing operations.
-If an importer commits effort to sourcing good machine design and components, and a production facility with quality control, a good welder can result.
+If an importer commits effort to source good machine design, components, and a production facility with quality control, a good welder can result.

 Don’t Wait to Test Your New Welder